hi-manshu/Charty/docs/BARCHART.md

 ### BarChart

-To use the BarChart composable, follow the steps below:
+To use the BarChart, follow the steps below:

 - Include the Charty library in your Android project.
 - Use the `BarChart` composable in your code: